Conditional Resident Status Attorneys in Palm Beach, Florida

 A spouse who obtains a green card on a date when the marriage was less than two years is granted conditional resident status.
-In this case the spouses must file a joint petition within 90 days prior to the date the conditional resident status will expire unless the conditional resident spouse qualifies for filing a waiver petition.
+In this case, the spouses must file a joint petition within 90 days prior to the date the conditional resident status will expire unless the conditional resident spouse qualifies for filing a waiver petition.

 A conditional resident spouse who cannot file a joint petition with the other spouse can file a waiver petition under one or more of the waiver grounds if eligible.
 A waiver petition can be filed before the 90 days window.

 If the petition is denied, the conditional resident has several options.
-He/she can file a new petition, a motion to reopen or reconsider or if placed in removal proceedings, ask the immigration judge to review the petition and evidence de novo.
+He/she can file a new petition, a motion to reopen or reconsider, or if placed in removal proceedings, ask the immigration judge to review the petition and evidence de novo.

-When USCIS denies a petition to remove conditions on residence, it revokes the conditional resident status and invariably issues a notice to appear in immigration court in removal proceeding.
+When USCIS denies a petition to remove conditions on residence, it revokes the conditional resident status and invariably issues a notice to appear in immigration court in a removal proceeding.

 Reach out to us to determine whether conditional resident status is the right option for you.

-The conditional residence status will be automatically revoked if the petition to remove the conditions on residence is not filed by the date the conditional resident status expires.
+The conditional residence status will be automatically revoked if the petition to remove the conditions on a residence is not filed by the date the conditional resident status expires.

-If the conditional resident is put in removal proceeding for not filing, he/she should still file the petition late and request a continuance of the case until USCIS makes a decision on the petition.
+If the conditional resident is put in a removal proceeding for not filing, he/she should still file the petition late and request a continuance of the case until USCIS makes a decision on the petition.

 Petitioning to remove conditions on residence should not be treated lightly as it is a very important step to obtain lawful permanent resident status.